|The purpose of this document is to show how to calculate various

 The following image show these points.

 Capturing and Trimming was performed on the raw data as described in the Tutorials.
-The next process is Digitizing.
+The next processes is the Digitizing.

 The next image show the problem: